Columbia County Senior Services Attorney

 There are a number of strategies that are helpful to assist aging seniors plan for their final years of life.
 Some of those options include care management, implementing estate planning with the goal of preserving assets and targeted planning strategies to meet the senior's specific needs.
 It is also very important to have an advance medical directive, also known as a living will.
 In the event the senior becomes permanently incapacitated, his or her final wishes regarding the use or non-use of life-sustaining measures will be carried out.
 In order to carry out a senior wishes, they must be properly stated in a legal document.

-At the Law Offices of Kreisher & Gregorowicz, we are eager to help you plan your final years and present you with solutions that will give you comfort and peace of mind.
-Please call us at (570) 784-5211 for a free and comprehensive consultation.
+At the Kreisher Marshall & Associates, LLC, we are eager to help you plan your final years and present you with solutions that will give you comfort and peace of mind.
+Please call us at (570) 784-5211 for a comprehensive consultation.